Jakayus/StrayToots/README.md

 This Project creates a Mastodon Client for the Apple Watch that allows for simple Toot activities ("Favourite", "Boost", "Bookmark".)

-The Watch and iPhone Apps must both be downloaded for Toots to be seen.
-Simple Toot interaction occurs on the Watch App. while settings and signing in happens on the companion iPhone app.
+Simple Toot interaction occurs on the Watch App, while settings and signing in happens on the companion iPhone app.

-**(Please note that the objectives are desired, and not yet implemented).**
+**(Please note that the objectives have not been implemented yet.).**

 ## App objectives:

 iPhone app:
-- Log into an instance using iPhone companion app
+- Log into an instance

 Watch App:
 - View user's timelines on instance